songyandong/documentation/guide/Architecture.md

 - **Master Chain**, nodes in the master chain apply PPIO’s consensus scheme to maintain the entire network.
-	- Nodes are selected to join the the master chain based on its storage and bandwidth contribution, once its contribution cross a threshold, the node is allowed to join the master chain.
+	- Nodes are selected to join the the master chain based on their storage and bandwidth contribution, once the node's contributions cross a threshold, it is allowed to join the master chain.
-		- Each node in the master chain is also a member of a side chain, and it is responsible of recording the transactions and maintaining the ledger of the side chain.
+		- Each node in the master chain is also a member of a side chain, and it is responsible for recording the transactions and maintaining the ledger of the side chain.
-		- The nodes in the master chain is also responsible of:
+		- The nodes in the master chain are also responsible for:
-			- Creating and maintaining side chains.
+			- Creating and managing side chains.
 			- Validating and executing storage contracts and transactions.
 			- Maintaining the ledger of the master chain.
 - **Side Chain**
 	- A newly joined node is assigned to a side chain based on network distance and load balancing, to maintain high speed connections among the nodes in the same side chain.
 At least one of the nodes in the master chain needs to be allocated to each side chain.
 	-  Nodes can switch chains to adapt to changes in the network.
 Side chains with few nodes in it can be combined with other chains.
-	-  Nodes in the side chain are responsible of:
+	-  Nodes in the side chain are responsible for:
 		- Handling storage operations.
 		- Conducting storage proofs including PoRep, PoD, PoSt and LPoC.
-		- Matching storage contracts between Lessors and users.
+		- Matching storage contracts between miners and users.
 		- Maintaining the ledger of the side chain.
 		- Reporting proofs and matched contracts to the master chain.